Save money on produce at the grocery store

 What I mean by this is to take your sale items (buy as many as you can afford if the deal is really good), bring them home, cook or chop them, and then throw them in the freezer.

-This will ensure you have lots of produce for a long time, as long as you are consistently adding to your stockpile when more great sales come along.
+This will ensure you have lots of products for a long time, as long as you are consistently adding to your stockpile when more great sales come along.

 Saving money on produce is as easy as saving money on the rest of your groceries.
 It just takes discipline.